zzzprojects/docs/learndapper.com/pages/troubleshooting/the-connection-had-been-disposed.md

 }
 ```

 Because we used the option `buffered: false`, it means that the result will not be in the memory but instead streamed.
-In other words, the result will be returned on demand while we are iterating over the results.
+In other words, the results will be returned on demand while we are iterating over the results.

 However, in the example, the connection has been created in the `GetCustomers()` methods.
 So when the method returns the `IEnumerable<Customer>`, the connection has already been disposed, which leads to our `The connection had been disposed.` error.